openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 2. Obtain the string representing a **Locale** object.<br>
-   Call the **toString** method to obtain the string representing a **Locale** object, including the language, region, and other options.
+   Call the **toString** method to obtain the string representing a **Locale** object, which includes the language, region, and other options.

    ```
    var localeStr = localeObj.toString();